NoobieDog/Dir-Xcan/README.md

 				-h = Help menu

         The program will print out the code 200 HTTP Responses to the output file.
-        It takes a while to scan because it only using a single thread at the moment.

-        It will feed you the percentage of the scan until completion.
+        It will feed you the percentage of the scan until completion and the ammount of time it took to complete the task.

         Enjoy. :]
                                                                     ~/ NoobieDog